lhahne/rxx/README.md

 # rxx
-simple demonstration of lodash vs rx vs bacon
+A simple demonstration of lodash vs rx

+Start by reading `index.js`, then `front.js`.